Billionaire businessman Jim Pattison gives $75-million to new Vancouver hospital

 The campaign to build a new hospital in Vancouver got a $75-million boost on Tuesday from billionaire businessman Jim Pattison.

-The president and CEO of the Jim Pattison Group made the donation to the St. Paul’s Foundation, which called it the largest ever in Canada by a private citizen to a medical facility.
+The chairman and CEO of the Jim Pattison Group made the donation to the St. Paul’s Foundation, which called it the largest ever in Canada by a private citizen to a medical facility.

 The campaign is raising $1.2-billion to replace the downtown St. Paul’s Hospital.